stefanfluck/palmpy/README.md

 This is the github repo of the ZAV for PALM-Scripts that should facilitate the creation of static files and postprocessing.

-will this line be added when pulling locally?
+will this line be added when pulling locally? yes it is!